$W^{2,1}$ approximation of planar Sobolev homeomorphisms by smooth diffeomorphisms: Global smoothing of piecewise quadratic homeomorphisms

-Choosing $\delta_k\downarrow 0$ and performing the above construction with error level $\delta_k$ produces a sequence $g_k:=\tilde g_{\delta_k}$ satisfying all four conclusions. \end{proof} \begin{remark} We emphasize that the uniform convergence of the gradients $\|Dg_k - Dg\|_{L^\infty(\Omega)} \to 0$ stated in (ii) does not follow from abstract Sobolev embeddings, since $W^{2,1}(\Omega)$ is not continuously embedded into $W^{1,\infty}(\Omega)$ in dimension two.
+stated in (iv) does not follow from abstract Sobolev embeddings, since \(W^{2,1}(\Omega)\) is not continuously embedded into \(W^{1,\infty}(\Omega)\) in dimension two.
 Rather, it is a strong feature of our specific approximation technique: the explicit use of quadratic polynomials and smooth cut-off functions in Propositions 3.2 and 4.2 directly provides pointwise uniform control on the first derivatives of the perturbation. \end{remark}